l0pht/linuxMintBattery/README.md

-linuxMintBattery
+ubuntuBattery
 ================

-A simple low battery notifier for Linux Mint (Might work with other linux distros) For use it you will need acpi: sudo apt-get install acpi You might need to install other repositories (for python).
+A simple low battery notifier for Linux Ubuntu and its derivatives  (Might work with other linux distros) For use it you will need acpi: sudo apt-get install acpi You might need to install other repositories (for python).
 To Run: